s1s5/seaorm-admin/README.md

 list of (Column, Asc | Desc). used in list view.
 - `format`
 identity for Model -> String function. used in auto_complete
-- `default_value`
+- `initial_value`
-identity for the function returns AtctiveModel. used when creating.
+identity for the function returns AtctiveModel. used when creating, and some times called for create form.

 ## null handling when set empty string in the form
 | nullable | field | db-value |